ChristyRachel/CPP-Programs/README.md

 # C++ Programs

-This repository contains trhe codes that I am doing in C++.
+This repository contains the codes that I am doing in C++.
 For this I am using Eclipse IDE.
-Sometimes I will use certain online compilers as well.
+And right now this is a journey from Basics to Advanced.